Imam Saad bin Aqil' Shrine: History

 The shrine was established by Muhammad ibn Ali ibn Mansour al-Amadi, known as Jamal al-Din, in the year 1142.

 2014 destruction

 The shrine was destroyed in June 2014, by the Islamic State of Iraq and the Levant.
 According to the militants, the place had become a temple for the worship of Husayn ibn Ali, second Imam of the Ahlulbayt.
 32 other buildings, including mosques, shrines and Hussainiyahs, were destroyed as well.

 2019 reconstruction

-After the ISIS terrorists were defeated and expelled from the city, the Imam Saad bin Aqil' shrine was rebuilt by the Imam Ali Brigades, along with several other Shi'ite shrines in Tal Afar.
+After the ISIL terrorists were defeated and expelled from the city, the Imam Saad bin Aqil' shrine was rebuilt by the Imam Ali Brigades, along with several other Shi'ite shrines in Tal Afar.